oklahomaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Defenses Can Be Used Against a Breach of Contract Claim in Oklahoma?

-In some instances, a breach of contract claim in court can be dismissed or nullified in favor of the defendant, but it must meet one of the criteria below:
+In some instances, a breach of contract claim in court may be dismissed or nullified in favor of the defendant, but it must meet one of the criteria below:

 • The plaintiff did not notify the court of the complaint within the required time frame.